top of page

 - Yahara House member Sonja T.

-Independent Employment Members who do not need help finding a job or who are already employed, can receive support from Yahara House.
-If there is on-site support we would consider that Supported Employment.
-If there is no on-site support at the place of business, members can still receive support and encouragement at the Clubhouse whenever needed from Job Squad or by working directly with their service facilitator or from other colleagues.
+Independent Employment is support at Yahara House for members who do not need help finding a job or who are already employed.
+If there is no on-site support at the place of business, members can still receive support and encouragement at the Clubhouse whenever needed from Job Squad or from other colleagues.

-Colleauges can share a meal, discuss challenges, successes, and share in-school experiences.
+The Work and Education Support Group is where colleauges can share a meal, discuss challenges, share successes, and talk about experiences at work or school.
 We meet one night per month.